Learn: Carbon accounting

 Carbon Neutral vs Net Zero vs Climate Neutral

 We know the language surrounding sustainability and climate action can seem complicated.
-A recent study by Nature found that 55% of Aussies find businesses’ environmental claims confusing.
+A recent Fleishmann Hillard study showed that there is high confusion surrounding a majority of environment based claims.

-One of the main issues is that several similar terms are often used interchangeably – including carbon neutral vs net zero vs climate neutral.
-However, there are distinct differences between these terms.
+One of the main issues is that several similar terms are often used interchangeably, including carbon neutral vs net zero vs climate neutral, despite the distinct differences between the three concepts.

 Here, we explain exactly what they mean and how they differ to help you better understand sustainability terminology and decide which language to use when setting targets for your business.